Tony Hawk's: Neversoft era (1999–2007)

 Tony Hawk's Underground 2, released a year after its predecessor, was the only direct sequel in the series.
 While it still featured a story mode, it took a stark departure from Underground and focused on a "World Destruction Tour" orchestrated by Tony Hawk and Bam Margera.
-As such, the game tried to capitalize on the immense popularity of Jackass and its related media by also focusing on destruction and self-depreciating pranks.
+As such, the game tried to capitalize on the immense popularity of Jackass and its related media by also focusing on destruction and self-deprecating pranks.
 One later review referred to the game being "more of a Jackass game than the Jackass game".
 This was reflected by the Jackass stars Jason "Wee-Man" Acuña, Stephen "Steve-O" Glover, Margera and his father Phil featuring heavily in the game.
 Due to some fans being displeased with the absence of the goal-oriented approach of the Pro Skater era, a "Classic Mode" showcasing the old gameplay was included from this entry onwards.
 The PlayStation Portable exclusive Tony Hawk's Underground 2: Remix contained different levels and a slightly different story and was released in the spring of 2005.
-Former developer Chris Rausch recalled that at the time of Underground and Underground 2, the control sheme of the series had reached its limit and Activision instructed Neversoft to develop each new entry around one single new gimmick, such as a story mode or vehicle controls in the Underground subseries, or the open world of American Wasteland.
+Former developer Chris Rausch recalled that at the time of Underground and Underground 2, the control scheme of the series had reached its limit and Activision instructed Neversoft to develop each new entry around one single new gimmick, such as a story mode or vehicle controls in the Underground subseries, or the open world of American Wasteland.

-In 2005, American Wasteland was released on the PlayStation 2, Xbox, GameCube, Xbox 360 (as an launch title) and later on PC.
+In 2005, American Wasteland was released on the PlayStation 2, Xbox, GameCube, Xbox 360 (as a launch title) and later on PC.
 The game's story mode is set in the city of Los Angeles, where the player character is trying to renovate a run-down skatepark.
 While the game was advertised with featuring one huge comprehensive open world in story mode, the game's world was actually composed of several levels, resembling different areas of Los Angeles, which were connected through loading tunnels to make them appear consecutive.
 Similar to Underground 2, the game includes a classic mode separate from the story mode, which mostly recycles levels of the PSP-exclusive Underground 2: Remix, released earlier that year.
 Furthermore, the game implemented BMX controls similar to the Mat Hoffman's Pro BMX games, which were also released by Activision.
 Also similar to its predecessor, the game was accompanied by American Sk8land, a handheld game for Nintendo DS and Game Boy Advance consoles with slightly different story and levels.